C.J. Ross: “Mayweather vs. Canelo was an even fight, a lot of those rounds were even, they just swung back and forth”

 This is a different commission that they have now as opposed to what they had seven years ago and how they’re gonna do it is gonna be their choice.
 I rather see it be done by the numbers because that’s what you back people with.

-7 Responses to "C.J.
-Ross: “Mayweather vs. Canelo was an even fight, a lot of those rounds were even, they just swung back and forth”"
+7 thoughts on “C.J.
+Ross: “Mayweather vs. Canelo was an even fight, a lot of those rounds were even, they just swung back and forth”

 After a questionable decision she made in the Bradley-Pacquiao I fight, she is back making presumptions about the first Canelo-Floyd bout?
 Surely, Floyd doesn’t want a risky fight with Manny on May 2.
 Is CJ Ross being used so as to boost the PPV for an alternative and manageable bout on May 2?
 A Canelo -Floyd II , perhaps?